oprypin/crsfml/docs/api/window.md

 Cursor defines the appearance of a system cursor

-*Warning:* Features related to Cursor are not supported on iOS and Android.
+WARNING: Features related to Cursor are not supported on iOS and Android.

 This class abstracts the operating system resources